omerwe/polyfun/README.md

 ```

 After creating these files, you should compute LD-scores in each chromosome.
 You can do this using the script `compute_ldscores.py`.
-Here is a use example:
+Here is a use example for chromosome 1:
 ```
 mkdir -p output